epiccoleman/blog/_posts/2016-05-09-evercraft-ruby.markdown

 [Twitter](https://twitter.com/EpicColeman).
 I'm not a particularly exciting social media user, but I plan to at least tweet whenever I write a blog post.
 Also, any critique of the code or the writing would be welcome.
-I'm planning on setting up comments on this blog soon, but for now, feel free to email constructive criticism to [ecoleman@pillartechnology.com](mailto:ecoleman@pillartechnology.com)
+I'm planning on setting up comments on this blog soon (edit 5/13/16 - this blog now has comments, cool!), but for now, feel free to email constructive criticism to [ecoleman@pillartechnology.com](mailto:ecoleman@pillartechnology.com)

 Stay tuned, and thanks for reading.